mojowen/MoveIt/readme.md

-## Moving Sh*t with PHP!
+## Moving Sh*t with Python!

 Hey are you moving shit - especially WordPress shit - between hosts?
 Want to learn some Python?!?

-Well I did.
-So I wrote a bunch of scripts!
-These little scripts `doit.py`, `drop_comments.py`, `heller.py`, `backup.py` all use some handy classes to move stuff between two hosts, install / mess with WordPress, and do some other stuff.
+Well I was and I did - so I did!
+I wrote a bunch of little scripts `doit.py`, `drop_comments.py`, `heller.py`, `backup.py` all use some handy classes to move stuff between two hosts, install / mess with WordPress, and do some other stuff.

 I'm going to keep using - and improving on these classes - to do random shit!